mozilla-services/cjms/README.md

 ## Working with sqlx

+In general, be mindful of the difference between compile time checks and running the app.

+sqlx does compile time checks.
+For these to work one of two things has to be true:
+* There is a `DATABASE_URL` in the environment pointing to a database that is fully migrated
+* There is NOT a `DATABASE_URL` in the environment and then sqlx-cli will run in "offline" mode and use `sqlx-data.json`.

 sqlx does some implicit things looking for the DATABASE_URL in your environment, which includes looking for a `.env` file.
 If things aren't working as expected make sure you don't have a rogue `.env` file or environment variables.
-And be mindful of the difference between compile time checks and running the app.

-sqlx does compile time checks.
-For these two work one of two things has to be true:
-* There is a `DATABASE_URL` in the environment pointing to a database that is fully migrated
-* There is NOT a `DATABASE_URL` in the environment and then sqlx-cli will run in "offline" mode and use `sqlx-data.json`

 ### Writing new queries